lowriech/BioCLIP-Flickr/README.md

 2. `_run_pipeline.*` calls pipeline scripts in order e.g., `00_download_data.R`, `01_preprocess_data.R`, `02_fit_model.R`, ..., `10_render_notebooks.R`.
 3. Pipeline scripts use functions, classes, and constant defined by the modules in `src/Python/` or scripts in `src/R/`.
 4. Pipeline scripts generate processed data in `output/` and static visualizations in `figs/`.
+5. Train/test splits for AI models use the identifiers in `traintest/train/` and `traintest/test/`.

 `00_download_data.R` and `00_download_data.py` are provided as examples.
 Replace them and add additional pipeline scripts as appropriate.